The brand stands for uniquely hand made products, elegance, and fair trade.

 Our aim is to make our customers happy; as Jenny says, “Panamas are happy products, people wear them because the sun is shining, going on holiday, or attending a special occasion”.
 We are passionate about the cultural heritage of both our Ecuadorian weavers and British hat makers to produce a unique piece of headwear - every Panama we produce is a one-off hand-woven in Ecuador by the local weavers and finished to the highest standard in England.

 What makes The Panama Hat Company stand out from other brands is commitment to source only the highest quality raw materials and combine these with the hand-crafted manufacturing skills of workforce, refined through 30 years of experience.
 The Company sources Panamas from around 500 weavers in Cuenca choosing the best of the weaver’s work.

 With continued use and love, our Panamas age and combine both elegance and functionality giving a long-lasting beautiful item.
-A truly hand-crafted ‘Woven in Ecuador and Hand-Made in England’ product.
+A truly hand-crafted ‘Handwoven in Ecuador- Made in England’ product.

 Jenny and Mavi believe in fair trade and invest in small manufacturers as they have a keen interest to grow together in a partnership.
 They pride themselves on their long lasting relationships with the Panama hat suppliers in Ecuador and developing excellent ties with them over the years.

 Having taking a keen interest in the welfare and conditions of the skilled Panama hat weavers, in 1995, Jenny received the World Vision award for Development Initiative, presented by HRH The Princess Royal.
 She personally continues to ensure, through our strong supplier relations and other initiatives, that the weavers in Ecuador are well provided for and rewarded accordingly in a fair manner.

 Jenny is closely involved with Latin American charities which endeavour to support the Children of Latin America by fundraising within the UK.